cs1302uga/cs1302-minesweeper-alpha/README.md

    number of `rows` and `cols`, respectively, for the size of the mine board.

- * The third token is an integer indicating the number of mines to be placed on the mine board.
+ * The third token is an integer indicating `numMines`, i.e., the number of mines to be placed on the mine board.

  * Subsequent pairs of tokens are integers (separated by white space) indicating the location of each mine.